 Learn More

-The grants can also support digital reformatting of analog sound recordings, such as those appropriate for the IRENE technology, as well as initial planning and prototyping activity that might be important in certain cases, in order to establish a clear blueprint for full implementation.
+The grants could also support digital reformatting of analog sound recordings, such as those appropriate for the IRENE3/D technology, as well as initial planning and prototyping activity that might be important in certain cases, in order to establish a clear blueprint for full implementation.

 NEH HCRR Foundations Grant Category